xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

 layout: article_with_sidebar
 updated_at: '2018-09-14 14:44 +0400'
 identifier: ref_6k1NvzJp
-title: Setting up PayPal Payments Pro (PayPal API)
+title: 'Setting up PayPal Payments Pro '
 order: 100
 published: false
 ---
 PayPal Payments Pro (also known as Website Payments Pro outside the U.S.) is a fully customizable payments system that enables you to accept all major credit and debit cards, PayPal and PayPal Credit.

-X-Cart 5 does not provide a direct integration for PayPal Payments Pro, but PayPal Payments Pro can be enabled in an X-Cart based online store via [X-Payments](https://www.x-payments.com/ "Setting up PayPal Payments Pro (PayPal API)"), a platform by a PCI DSS Level 1 certified service provider.
-X-Payments pricing information and a list of available plans/packages can be found on the [Pricing](https://www.x-payments.com/pricing.html "Setting up PayPal Payments Pro (PayPal API)") page of the X-Payments website.
-Note that to connect your X-Cart based online store to X-Payments, you will need to use the X-Cart addon "[X-Payments connector](https://market.x-cart.com/addons/xpayments-connector.html "Setting up PayPal Payments Pro (PayPal API)")".
+X-Cart 5 does not provide a direct integration for PayPal Payments Pro, but PayPal Payments Pro can be enabled in an X-Cart based online store via [X-Payments](https://www.x-payments.com/ "Setting up PayPal Payments Pro"), a platform by a PCI DSS Level 1 certified service provider.
+X-Payments pricing information and a list of available plans/packages can be found on the [Pricing](https://www.x-payments.com/pricing.html "Setting up PayPal Payments Pro") page of the X-Payments website.
+Note that to connect your X-Cart based online store to X-Payments, you will need to use the X-Cart addon "[X-Payments connector](https://market.x-cart.com/addons/xpayments-connector.html "Setting up PayPal Payments Pro")".

 To start accepting payments with PayPal Payments Pro in your X-Cart store (via X-Payments):